Cameras

 Frequently asked questions

-Which type of camera suits you?
+Which type of camera suits me?

 What are the best cameras for beginners?